andrewkember/dev.kemli/content/posts/2021-03-pancakes.md

 title: "Pancakes (American-style)"
 date: 2021-03-14T19:00:00Z
 draft: false
+summary: |
+  My wife, who's an accomplished cook and baker, scribbled out a simple recipe to help me make pancakes.

+  I took that simple instruction and had fun turning it into this monster.

 ---

 My wife, who's an accomplished cook and baker, scribbled out a simple recipe to help me make pancakes.